 The standard 15-pin D-Sub connector is common on many computers, and therefore you can use VGA to VGA cables to send a computer image to your TV screen.

-If you want to connect your PC or laptop to your TV.
+If you want to connect your PC or laptop to your TV or projector.

 However, if your computer or laptop has a DVI or HDMI output then it would usually be better to connect using this type of connection.

 If your output device only has a VGA port, or you have no spare DVI or HDMI inputs, then then a VGA connector like this should still give you a good image.